Weddings in the United States

-Traditionally, U.S. and Canadian weddings would take place in a religious building such as a church, with a religious leader officiating the ceremony.
+Traditionally, U.S. weddings would take place in a religious building such as a church, with a religious leader officiating the ceremony.
 During the ceremony, the couple vow their love and commitment for one another with church-provided vows.
-The officiant asks the guests if they know of any reason why the couple should not be married.
-If no one objects, the couple then exchanges rings, which symbolizes their never-ending love and commitment towards one another.
-Finally, for the first time in public, the couple is pronounced as married and referred to as the other’s husband or wife.
+The couple then exchanges rings, which symbolizes their never-ending love and commitment towards one another.
+Finally, for the first time in public, the couple is pronounced as married and referred to as the other's husband or wife.
 It is then that they share their first kiss as a married couple and thus seal their union.
 The couple leaves the building, and family and friends throw rice or wheat their way, which symbolizes fertility.
 After the actual wedding ceremony itself, there may be a wedding reception.
-During this reception it is tradition that the best man and the maid of honor proposes a toast.
-The couple may receive gifts.
 The couple then usually goes on a honeymoon to celebrate their marriage, which lasts several days or weeks.

 Modern weddings often deviate from these traditions.
-A bride and her female friends may enjoy a bachelorette party to match the men's bachelor party.
 Weddings are sometimes held outdoors or in other buildings instead of churches, and officiants may not be religious leaders but other people licensed by the state.
-The religious vows may be replaced by vows written by the couple themselves, and most venues today discourage the throwing of rice and encourage the use of birdseed or grass seed.
+The religious vows may be replaced by vows written by the couple themselves, and most venues discourage some traditional activities, such as throwing rice, and encourage alternatives, such as throwing birdseed or grass seed.
 Other traditional elements of a wedding may be changed or omitted, and weddings may even vary wildly in format from the traditional template.